Doctor Who (film): Home media

 A Laserdisc release of the movie was released exclusively in Hong Kong by Universal in 1997.

 The unedited version was released on DVD in the UK in 2001 titled as Doctor Who: The Movie, and was re-released in 2007 as a limited edition with an alternative cover sleeve (but with no change in content) as part of a series of classic series re-releases aimed at attracting fans of the revived series to the older shows.

 Both the edited and unedited versions have also been released in countries such as Australia and New Zealand.

 The 2010 DVD box set Revisitations contains the movie with new, updated Special Edition DVD features.
 It included a new commentary with Paul McGann and Sylvester McCoy, an hour-long documentary on the time in between the film and the series' cancellation in 1989, a documentary on the 7 years it took to get the film made, a documentary on the 8th Doctor's comic strip adventures, a documentary on the media reaction to the 8th Doctor, a documentary on the ties between Blue Peter and Doctor Who as well as all of the original features, including the original commentary with Geoffrey Sax.

 Due to complex licensing issues, no VHS release of the film occurred in North America, and for more than a decade no DVD release occurred, either.
 Finally, on 25 August 2010, Dan Hall of 2entertain confirmed that the 2010 updated version would be released in North America sometime in the next twelve months following extensive negotiations with Universal Studios.
 Two months afterward, a North American DVD release date for the 2-disc Doctor Who: The Movie – Special Edition was announced to be 8 February 2011.

 In 2013 it was released on DVD again as part of the "Doctor Who: The Doctors Revisited 5–8" box set, alongside the classic serials Earthshock, Vengeance on Varos, and Remembrance of the Daleks.
-Alongside a documentary on the Eighth Doctor, it also features an introduction from current show runner Steven Moffat.
+Alongside a documentary on the Eighth Doctor, it also features an introduction from then current show runner Steven Moffat.
 This was also released in North America.

 The movie was released as a 2-disc Blu-ray set in Region 2 on 19 September 2016.
 The footage was not re-scanned from the original film negatives.
 Instead it is a 1080/50i upscale which suffered from the same PAL speedup issue as previous home media releases.